7 Best Renters Insurance Companies in Colorado 2026

 Medical expenses

-Related to personal liability, if someone requires medical attention after being injured in your rental, some of the expenses are reimbursable under your renters insurance policy.
+Related to personal liability, if someone requires medical attention after being injured in your rental, some expenses are reimbursable under your renters insurance policy.

 What is Not Covered by Rental Insurance?